Review of troubling R3 Stem Cell clinic chain

 I’ve had concerns about an American unproven clinic firm called R3 Stem Cell for many years.
-They sell unproven stem cell-related “treatments” via dozens of affiliated locations.
-I put quotes around treatments because in my view there is no good evidence here for claims of treating numerous serious illnesses.
+They sell stem cell-related “treatments” via dozens of affiliated locations.
+I put quotes around treatments for a reason.
+In my view as a stem cell biologist, there is no good evidence here for claims of treating numerous serious illnesses.

 The goal of today’s post is to shine some light on R3 Stem Cells, how they may have evolved, and to fact-check their offerings.